 A brand-spanking new brewery in Fort Saskatchewan called Two Sergeants Brewing provided us with our first drink of the day.
 Kevin, one of the owners, brought a keg of beer that they specially brewed only for the Brew-Curious tour.
 It was a steam beer, which is typically brewed with lager yeast at warmer fermentation temperatures.
 Unfortunately, since the Anchor Brewing Company in California trademarked the term “steam beer” in 1981, no other company is allowed to use that phrase without sparking a lawsuit.
 So to get around the issues of trademarks, some companies brew a “dampfbier” instead.
 (Which is German for steam beer.
 Pretty clever.
 Hey, whatever works!)

 We had never tried a dampfbier before.
-It was a nice combination of floral and citrus on the first sip, but mellowed to dry wheat and slight hops with the aftertaste.
+It was a nice combination of floral and citrus on the first sip.
+But it mellowed to dry wheat and slight hops with the aftertaste.
 It was a great way to start the bus portion of our tour.
 We hopped on the city bus awaiting us and headed out on the town.

 Our group got split into two, with one group getting the brewery tour first and the other group getting the beer tasting first.
 I was one of the lucky ones to get the tasting first.
 We got to try four samples, including their Oktoberfest marzen beer.
 I think that one was my new favourite.

 We got a crash course in beer-making ingredients, which include malt, hops, yeast, and of course, water.
 Apparently, Edmonton water is some of the best water for beermaking.
 (Though I have to argue that Munich water is some of the best I’ve ever had, and they, too, claim their water is the best for beermaking.)
 We also learned about different types of malt and got to try some to compare flavours.
 Just look at the colour variations you get from each one too!